View Web Interfaces Hosted on Amazon EMR Clusters

 Hadoop and other applications you install on your Amazon EMR cluster, publish user interfaces as web sites hosted on the master node.
 For security reasons, these web sites are only available on the master node's local web server and are not publicly available over the Internet.
 Hadoop also publishes user interfaces as web sites hosted on the core and task (slave) nodes.
 These web sites are also only available on local web servers on the nodes.

-The following table lists web interfaces you can view on the
+The following table lists web interfaces that you can view on the core and

-master node.
-The Hadoop interfaces are available on all clusters.
-Other web interfaces
+task nodes.
+These Hadoop interfaces are available on all clusters.
+To access the

-the DNS name of the master node after creating an SSH tunnel.
-For more information about
+URI with the public DNS name of the node.
+For more information about retrieving the

 |Name of interface||